guillerglez88/hl7v2/README.md

 ## Motivation

-- Avoid interop necessary with existing java libraries.
+- Minimize the need for interoperability with existing Java libraries.
-- Use clojure data structures and built in tools like the powerful zipper api.
+- Leverage Clojure's native data structures and built-in tools, such as the powerful Zipper API.
-- Control over the spec, field names, data types, additional fields, etc.
+- Gain full control over specifications, including field names, data types, and additional fields.

 **deps.edn**